righettod/virtualhost-payload-generator/README.md

 # Payloads

-Payload are stored in the properties file named **virtualhost-payload-generator-config.properties**, precisely in the following keys:
+Payload are stored in the properties file named **virtualhost-payload-generator-config.properties**, precisely in the following key:

 ```
 # List (separated by a comma) of the host names to use
-host.header.names=localhost,127.0.0.1,intranet,proxy
-# List (separated by a comma) of the host ports to use
-host.header.ports=80,81,8080,9090,9080
+# Ports list will be generated from 1 -> 65535
+host.header.names=localhost,127.0.0.1,intranet,proxy,mail,exchange,ad,fw,reverse-proxy
 ```

 # Build the extension